This is the multi-page printable view of this section. Click here to print.

 2. Under “Feeder Settings”, provide the following:

-• Host - the feeder address, which will be the feed subdomain with your chosen DNS name, e.g. feed.search.yourdomain.com.
+• Host - the feeder address, which will be the feed subdomain with your chosen DNS name, e.g. feed.search.example.com.

 • Port - the port to communicate on, e.g. 443.